 Selected Social Determinants of Health for Rural Nevada

-Most Nevadans have some form of health insurance coverage, although 20.0% of its residents lack health insurance (Kaiser, 2013).
-According to the Economic Research Service, the average per-capita income for Nevadans in 2013 was $39,235, although rural per-capita income rose above at $42,055.
-Estimates from 2013 indicate a poverty rate of 13.2% exists in rural Nevada, compared to a 16.1% level in urban areas of the state.
-The ERS reports, based on 2009-2013 ACS data, that 14.2% of the rural population has not completed high school, compared to 15.5% of urban populations.
+Most Nevadans have some form of health insurance coverage, although 13% of its residents lack health insurance (Kaiser, 2014).
+According to the Economic Research Service, the average per-capita income for Nevadans in 2014 was $40,742, although rural per-capita income rose above at $41,107.
+The ERS reports, based on 2010-2014 ACS data, that the poverty rate in rural Nevada is 13.7%, compared with 15.8% in urban areas of the state.
+14.2% of the rural population has not completed high school, while 15.3% of the urban population lacks a high school diploma according to 2010-2014 ACS data reported by ERS.
 The unemployment rate in rural Nevada is at 7.7%, while in urban Nevada it is at 7.8% (USDA-ERS, 2014).For a national comparison, please see an overview of the United States.

 Centers for Medicare and Medicaid Services: Rural Health Clinic List; Flex Monitoring Team: Critical Access Hospital List; Kaiser Family Foundation State Health Facts; National Association of Community Health Centers: Key Health Center Data By State; U.S. Census Bureau QuickFacts; USDA Economic Research Service: State Fact Sheets